nineey/nineey/README.md

 ### Hey! 🙋🏻‍♂️

-Most of my coding projects are just for fun.
-Feel free to check out my repos. 👨🏻‍💻
+I'm just a guy who likes programming in his free time. 👨🏻‍💻

 <!--
 **nineey/nineey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.